kiril6/selenium/README.md

 more info on http://www.seleniumhq.org/docs/05_selenium_rc.jsp

 If you like this and you found useful you can contribute on my paypal kirilrap@aol.com

+<script src="paypal-button.min.js?merchant=YOUR_MERCHANT_ID"
+    data-button="donate"
+    data-name="My product"
+    data-amount="1.00"
+    async
+></script>

 All the best!